 Clock faces and mechanism successfully completed – go to the Clock Appeal page for more details

 Let us know if you would like to contribute specifically for this – either individually of by way of an event you can organise.
-Ted is putting the sponsorship proceeds of his Belgian trip towards this project
+Ted has put the sponsorship proceeds of his Belgian trip towards this project

 Choir robes: the choir needs some new robes.
 One proposal is that these could be funded by ‘crowd funding’ (past successes for this were new hymnbooks and re-covering the chairs) where individuals sponsor one specific item (or proportion thereof!)